vercel/next.js/errors/no-space-left-on-device.md

 Check the documentation for your respective editor/IDE for their equivalent file watcher settings, if applicable.

 The default watcher limit is set to `8192`.
-This can be increased manually by editing `/etc/sysctl.conf` to include the following line (except for Arch Linux):
+This can be increased manually on most distros (except Arch-based distros; see the VS Code docs link below for applicable instructions) by editing `/etc/sysctl.conf` to include the following line:

 ```
 fs.inotify.max_user_watches=524288
 ```